alexstaley/pacman-pdx/Langford-Log.md

 and everything worked but now its giving me a error that i cannot trace down.
 Nothing that I am aware of changed for the logon.
 I stayed up all the way through the night and still no luck fixing this error.
 13. It is hard to tell if the website is reloading new or old data, cleared cashe, shut browsers, restarted server, still sometimes loads old code.
 14. Code is now loadiing after completely dumping the entire .js file.
 I had to bring in each function one at a timme to find out what was causing the issue.
 I eliminated most of the other code that consisted of different type of logins.
 I had a username and password logon, google credential logon using the setting provided by firestore, and finally the one that worked.
-Only a few lines of code and much more seemless with my credentials
+Only a few lines of code and much more seemless with my credentials.
+15. Button on Logon Screen Really sucks, but I don't know how to get it to look better at this time.
 # Created Design for Game Window

 1. set-up different divs to divide up the space in the window.